A Crash Course in Drinking Beer in Australia

 Ordering a beer in Australia is (perhaps unsurprisingly) a lot like ordering a beer in most other countries.
 A quick monetary transaction sees you a glass of amber liquid getting poured from the tap.
 But there are a few little details typical to Australia.

-The first thing to cover is beer serving sizes
+The first thing to cover is Australian beer serving sizes:

-If you’re feeling a bit thirstier you can order a pint, which in Sydney amounts to 570mls.
+- If you’re feeling thirstier, you can order a pint, which in Sydney amounts to 570mls.
 Some places might not use pint glasses, but other places offer deals that can see you pick up a cheap pint with another drink or a meal from the kitchen.

 Prepare yourself for some confusion!

 - In South Australia, the name schooner is used for a 285ml glass that a Sydneysider would call a middy, while what Sydneysiders dub a schooner, Adelaide locals call a pint.

 - In Western Australia the 425ml schooner is not a standard drink size, with inhabitants of that city opting to drink 570ml pints instead, it’s said that the same is increasingly true in Melbourne.

 - In Tasmania, a middy (285ml) is called a “seven”